 Not exactly.
 It does take a little bit of time to get used to the sensation, however.
 As each needle is inserted, you might feel a very brief sting or tingle — but it’ll quickly subside.
 If performed correctly, at the very most you’ll feel a dull, almost absent, pain.

 Scientists may still be debating the benefits of acupuncture, but let’s just say that the success stories speak for themselves.
-In 2003, the World Health Organization released a list of conditions where acupuncture has been proven effective, including: high and low blood pressure, chemotherapy-induced nausea and vomiting, gastric conditions, menstrual cramps, dysentery, allergic rhinitis, facial pain, morning sickness, rheumatoid arthritis, sprains, tennis elbow, sciatica and dental pain.
+Acupuncture has been proven effective in treating: high and low blood pressure, chemotherapy-induced nausea and vomiting, gastric conditions, menstrual cramps, dysentery, allergic rhinitis, facial pain, morning sickness, rheumatoid arthritis, sprains, tennis elbow, sciatica and dental pain, according to the World Health Organization.
 Along the same vein, the World Health Organization says that acupuncture might benefit those suffering with fibromyalgia, neuralgia, substance abuse, spine pain, stiff neck, vascular dementia, whooping cough and Tourette syndrome.

 Ready to book your first acupuncture session?

 Well, you’re in luck because you can actually book a session through ClassPass.
 Along with other popular wellness offerings like cryotherapy and massages, acupuncture is available in most major cities including New York City and Los Angeles.
 The best part?
-You’ll get it for a fraction of the price (sessions typically cost between $20 and $135) and you can relax knowing that you’re going somewhere legit, because we test ‘em out before you go.
+You’ll get it for a fraction of the price and you can relax knowing that you’re going somewhere legit, because we test ‘em out before you go.